ooni/spec/ooni-partnerships/partnership-consent-form.md

 ## Consent

-My signature on this consent form means the following:
+My consent means the following:

 The partnership has been fully explained to me and all of my questions have been answered to my satisfaction.